“Outsiders only know half the truth about this city.” ~ The New York Times on Chicago – Christmas Eve 1893

 *I believe Kenan Heise’s book “The Chicagoization of America – 1893-1917” is currently out of print…

 The fact that American Democracy is presently on such perilous and shaky ground now is I believe 100% proof that this country has yet to fully live up to it’s democratic ideals.

-The sad fact of the matter is being founded while at the same time enslaving human beings always made the concept of American Democracy extremely suspect, to put it mildly.
+The sad fact of the matter is being founded while at the same time enslaving an entire race of human beings and while treating women as no more than chattel, always made the concept of American Democracy extremely suspect, to put it mildly.

 How can a country declare “All men are created equal” while at the same time enslaving an entire race of men, (in addition to women and children)?

-Was that only true of certain men, and if yes, why didn’t America’s Declaration of Independence specifically state that instead of pretending it was intended for “all men” or for “The People” aka for ALL people?
+…so why didn’t America’s Declaration of Independence specifically state that was who it was for instead of pretending it was intended for “all men” or for “The People” aka for ALL people?

-This is why President Abraham Lincoln saw abolishing slavery and the American Civil War which unfortunately followed, as correcting a serious flaw in the stated ideals this nation was founded upon…
+This is why President Abraham Lincoln saw abolishing slavery and the American Civil War which unfortunately followed as correcting at least one very serious flaw made by America’s founders in the stated ideals this nation was founded upon…

 Abraham Lincoln aka “Honest Abe” very correctly saw that America could not honestly call itself a Democracy while at the same time enslaving people.